fmay/ziggyusaurus/docs/user-guide/Launching-flows.md

 title: Launching flows
 ---

-# Launching flows
 All Flows can be launched from the UI.
 For migrations, this is the typical approach,

-# Launching a Flow with an API call
+## Launching a Flow with an API call
 For most integration scenarios, you will want to launch your Flows from an external source.
 An API call is the usual approach.